cran-task-views/ReproducibleResearch/ReproducibleResearch.md

 - `r pkg("flowr")`: This framework allows you to design and implement complex pipelines, and deploy them on your institution's computing cluster.
+- `r pkg("maestro")`: Framework for creating and orchestrating data pipelines.
+  Organize, orchestrate, and monitor multiple pipelines in a single project.
+Use tags to decorate functions with scheduling parameters and configuration.
 - `r pkg("makeit")`: Run R scripts if needed, based on last modified time.
 Implemented in base R with no additional software requirements, organizational overhead, or structural requirements.